 Ginger is a frequent flyer at our place.
 I love the zingyness, but it is also wonderfully anti-inflammatory and warming on the digestion which will help you to assimilate your goodness.
 On the other end of the spice train, cinnamon and vanilla impart a beautiful fragrant sweetness to your brew.

 [headline]Make it creamy[/headline]

 Adding banana, avocado, mango, cashews, or frozen fruit to your smoothies will give it a lovely creamy texture.

 If you are pre or post-workout, or just feeling the need for a protein boost, add some nut butter, chia seeds, hemp seeds, nuts, bee pollen, flax seeds or tahini.
 This will also turn your smoothie into a much more sustaining beverage.
-Adding a healthy fat will also have this effect, such as avocado or coconut oil.
+Adding a healthy fat will also have this effect, such as avocado or flaxseed, wheatgerm or coconut oil.

 So there you have my green smoothie 101.
 As a final piece of advice, I would suggest using seasonal produce, and organic where possible.
 Also, take your time drinking your smoothie, and for maximum benefit, chew it.
 This will help your body to extract every last piece of goodness.
 I wish you many happy blending adventures.
 Next post I will include my favourite green smoothie recipe. x